Share this Post

 Other designers may not work the same way I do and will want to charge extra for copyright transfer, so again, it is best to find this out at the start.

-Why would you need the copyright?
+Why do you need copyright ownership?

 The main circumstance where you would want to hold the copyright to a logo is if you wanted to register it as a trademark.
 Being the copyright holder will ensure you have the legal right to pursue trademark on the design / wording of the logo.

-Before you meet with your designer to discuss the creation of a new logo or the updating of a current one always make sure you ask about who owns the copyright to the logo.
 It may be something that your designer hasn’t even thought about, which wouldn’t be great, but, after reading this blog post you at least now have the information you need to make sure that all of the i’s are dotted and the t’s are crossed before any work begins.